-Find out how your small business might be eligible to obtain up to $26,000 per employee for wages that were paid during the pandemic.
-We can make the most of your California Employee Retention Tax Incentive with a quick application process that will take just 15 minutes of your time.
+Check out how your local business might be eligible to obtain up to $26,000 per employee for wages that were paid during the pandemic.
+We can maximize your California Employee Retention Tax Incentive with a short application process that will take only 15 minutes of your time.

 Apply today and capitalize on of our ERTC financing program to get your funds faster than the IRS

-The Employee Retention Credit (ERC) is a Payroll Tax Credit that Downey companies can receive for the wages paid to employees during COVID-19.
+The Employee Retention Credit (ERC) is a Payroll Tax Credit that Downey businesses can attain for the wages paid to employees during COVID-19.
 The Credit was initially signed in March 2020 as part of the CARES Act.
 The credit was later expanded with the Consolidated Appropriations Act in December 2020 and the American Rescue Plan Act in June 2021.

 Business Owners can receive a refundable credit of up to $5,000 per employee in 2020, and up to $7,000 per employee, per quarter (excluding the 4th quarter) in 2021, for qualified employee wages for a total amount of up to $26,000 per employee.

-Businesses that are looking to receive the Employee Retention Credit (ERC) must meet one of the two qualifications in order to be eligible.
+Businesses that are seeking to secure the Employee Retention Credit (ERC) must meet one of the two qualifications in order to be eligible.